aunusualman/LT4REC/README.md

-# LT4REC:A Lottery Ticket Hypothesis Based Multi-task Practice for Video Recommendation System

-This is the code implementation of the paper [LT4REC](https://arxiv.org/abs/2008.09872).
+This is the code implementation.
-We demonstrate the algorithm  on the dataset gathered from traffic logs of Tencent video’s recommendation system.
+We demonstrate the algorithm on the dataset gathered from traffic logs of real world video recommendation system.
 ## Enviroments

 tensorflow==1.12